 Method of assessment Descriptio Midyear written examination Held at January, students should submit their Log books Final written examination At the end of the academic year for all students.
 Objective structured Practical exam.
 At the end of the academic year for all students.
 Structured Oral exam.
 Held by the end of the academic year.
-Activity Essay and presentation by the end of the l a c h a c h Students should submit their Log books to sit for LOG DOOK the otes Book authorized by department
+Activity Essay and presentation by the end of the Log book Students should submit their Log books to sit for the